apolloLemon/projetMinizinc/README.md

 Amina, Clemance, Khaoula, Marwa, Matthew

 ### Problems
-l. nQueens on an nxn chessboard
+1. nQueens on an nxn chessboard
-  l. using integers
+  1. using integers
-  l. using integers and removing symetries
+  2. using integers and removing symetries
-  l. using booleans
+  3. using booleans
-  l. using booleans and removing symetries
+  4. using booleans and removing symetries
-l.
-Garam _a sudoku-like with equations_
+2. Garam _a sudoku-like with equations_
-l.
-Rikudo _finding paths through hexagonal maps_
+3. Rikudo _finding paths through hexagonal maps_

 ## Index
 ### Files